sawyer-greaves/lab-wiki-test/lab_equipment/Yaskawa_Motoman_MH5_Robot_Arm.md

 - Joint 5 - `B`
 - Joint 6 - `T`

 Below is the table of DH parameters we use and the corresponding zero-angle diagram.
 Note that the distances were taken directly from CAD drawings found in the MH5 Manipulator Manual.
-A diagram indicating the locations of the link frame origins in the context of the actual robot geometry is also included.
+A diagram indicating the locations of the link frame origins in the context of the actual robot link geometry is also included.

 > :information_source: **Reminder: Joint i corresponds to axis z<sub>i-1</sub>**